Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 This factsheet was reviewed and updated by Lynne Friedlander, MED, Spaulding Rehabilitation Hospital, in collaboration with Oswald Mondejar, Sr. VP Spaulding Rehabilitation Network; Joan Phillips, Assistant Commissioner of Vocational Rehabilitation, Commonwealth of Mass; Peter Esselman, MD, MPT, University of Washington, and James Fauerbach, PhD, Johns Hopkins.
 The review and update is supported by the American Institutes for Research Model Systems Knowledge Translation Center.

-This information is not meant to replace the advice from a medical professional.
+Disclaimer: This information is not meant to replace the advice from a medical professional.
 You should consult your health care provider regarding specific medical concerns or treatment.
 This publication was produced by the Burn Model Systems in collaboration with the University of Washington Model Systems Knowledge Translation Center with funding from the National Institute on Disability and Rehabilitation Research in the U.S. Department of Education, grant no. H133A060070.
 It was updated under the American Institutes for Research Model Systems Knowledge Translation Center, with funding from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0012).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).